Richard Hatch (Survivor contestant)

-Richard Holman Hatch Jr. (born April 8, 1961) is an American former reality television contestant.
-In 2000, he became the first Survivor winner in its debut season, originally broadcast on CBS.
-He subsequently competed in All-Stars season of Survivor, the fourth celebrity edition of Celebrity Apprentice, and season 17 of The Biggest Loser.
+Richard Holman Hatch Jr. (born April 8, 1961) is an American reality television contestant.
+In 2000, he became the first Survivor winner (Borneo) in its debut season, originally broadcast on CBS.
+He subsequently competed in All-Stars season of Survivor, the fourth celebrity edition of Celebrity Apprentice, season 17 of The Biggest Loser, and season 2 of House of Villains.
 He was convicted with three counts related to attempted tax evasion and fraudulent tax return in January 2006.
-He served his fifty-one months and then, after failing to amend his 2000 and 2001 tax returns, additional nine months in prison.
+He served fifty-one months in prison and then, after failing to amend his 2000 and 2001 tax returns, an additional nine months in prison.

 Early life and education

 Hatch's parents divorced when he was eleven years old.
 Also, at the time of Borneo, his mother was a registered nurse, and his father was a retired lab technician.
 Hatch is the oldest of four siblings.

 Hatch graduated from Middletown High School (Rhode Island) in 1979.
 He studied oceanography and marine biology at the Florida Institute of Technology.
 He joined the United States Army in 1980 and became a West Point cadet within the next five years in the Army.
 He earned his bachelor's degree in Management and Applied Behavioral Sciences from the National Louis University.
 He pursued a master's degree by studying education and counseling at Rhode Island's Providence College.

 After the Army, in 1985, Hatch moved to Manhattan and married an unidentified Australian woman.
-They had been estranged throughout most of their marriage that lasted for at least ten years.
+They were estranged throughout most of their marriage that lasted for at least ten years.

 Hatch's hometown is Newport, Rhode Island, where he resided at the time.
 He adopted a seven-year-old boy Christopher in 1998.